-New consumer research from Roy Morgan shows the preference for Australian-made goods continues to increase, with 93 percent of Australians now saying they’re more likely to buy products made in Australia – up from 87 percent a year earlier.
+New consumer research from Roy Morgan shows the preference for Australian-made goods continues to increase.
+Ninety-three percent of Australians now say they’re more likely to buy products made in Australia.
+This is up from 87 percent a year earlier.

-Roy Morgan Chief Executive Officer Michele Levine says Australian-made goods enjoyed an outpouring of support in 2020 as international travel was restricted.
+The Chief Executive Officer of Roy Morgan, Michele Levine, says Australian-made goods enjoyed an outpouring of support in 2020 due to restrictions on international travel.

 The closure of international borders and restrictions on travel around the world appears to have helped increase support for Australian-made goods.
-Although the preference for Australian-made goods was very high across all age groups, the research found Baby Boomers (born between 1946 and 1964) and Generation X (born between 1965 and 1980) were even more likely to prefer Australian-made products than other generations.
+The preference for Australian-made goods was very high across all age groups.
+However, the research found Baby Boomers (born between 1946 and 1964) and Generation X (born between 1965 and 1980) were even more likely to prefer Australian-made products than other generations.

-Australian Made Chief Executive Ben Lazzaro says Roy Morgan’s latest research comes as no surprise, as more and more Australians are looking to the iconic green and gold Australian Made logo to find authentic Australian-made goods.
+Australian Made Chief Executive Ben Lazzaro says Roy Morgan’s latest research comes as no surprise.
+More and more Australians are looking to the iconic green and gold Australian Made logo to find authentic Australian-made goods.

 “Australia’s over-reliance on imported products was highlighted during the pandemic,” Lazzaro says.
-“This research shows Australians are placing priority on manufacturing self-sufficiency and job creation along with a renewed appetite to address the imbalance between locally-made and imported products to ensure Australia’s long-term prosperity.
+“This research shows Australians are placing priority on manufacturing self-sufficiency and job creation.
+There’s also a renewed appetite to address the imbalance between locally-made and imported products to ensure Australia’s long-term prosperity.

 Some key research findings:

-• Almost all Australians (99%) are aware of the Australian Made logo
+Almost all Australians (99%) recognise the Australian Made logo